mvw/hackerrank/Functional Programming/Memoization and DP/Password Cracker FP/README.md

 Then I got the idea that the recognition process could be performed by a depth-first search, so I returned to the sequential world.
 With a little bit of tweaking it turned into a solution which tackled all the test cases.
-I was happy I tackled the problem.
+I was happy I solved the problem.

 However the name "Password Cracker FP" made me wonder if the suffix "FP" meant that there was a non-FP version of this problem.